On Galois action on stack inertia of moduli spaces of curves: Galois Action at Infinity

-\end{prop} Remark that a tangential base point is functorial through base change of $k$, whereas this is not the case for general morphisms between $k$-stacks: consider a morphism $f\colon \mathfrak N \to \mathfrak M$ of Deligne-Mumford $k$-stacks, $\D$ a normal crossing divisor on $\mathfrak M$, and $x\in \D(\Spec k)$ with $y\in f^{-1}(x)$ a $k$-rational point.
-Suppose that $x$ and $y$ both smooth and admit a Nisnevich neighbourhood.
+called \emph{a tangential $\textrm{Gal}(\bar k/k)$-representation.} \end{prop} A tangential base point is functorial through base change over $k$, while it is not for general $k$-stacks morphisms.
+Indeed, there are some extra data and assumptions required to define \emph{a stack morphism between tangential base points}.
+Consider a representable morphism $f\colon \mathfrak N \to \mathfrak M$ between Deligne-Mumford $k$-stacks, $\D$ a normal crossing divisor on $\mathfrak M$, and $x\in \D(\Spec k)$ with $y\in f^{-1}(x)$ a $k$-rational point, and suppose that $x$ and $y$ are both smooth and admit a Nisnevich neighbourhood.